What is luck?

-Position yourself for luck: ‘earth’ yourself
+Position yourself for luck and serendipity: ‘earth’ yourself

 “Ability is of little account without opportunity.” pointed out Napoleon Bonaparte.
 You need to position yourself well – between heaven and earth.
 Good connection with heaven and earth energies is essential.
 It’s like electrical current – you need to connect the circuit for the energy to flow.
 Mediation and expanding your consciousness will connect you the heaven’s forces and grounding or earthing will connect you the earth’s energies.